lingtalfi/Light_Kit_BootstrapWidgetLibrary/doc/pages/widget-variables-description.md

 - a title
 - some fields
-- a footer containing a submit button
+- a submit button

-We can hide the footer (and the submit button inside of it) using the "show_footer" property.
+We can hide the submit button using the "show_submit_button" property.

 The fields of the form can have one of the following types: